 Other Important Things to Do

-Here is a checklist of other things that are important, but take more time to do and are helpful in making Prince Edward Island a permanent home for you and your family:
+Here is a checklist of other things that are important, but take more time to do and are helpful in making PEI a permanent home for you and your family:

 - File an income tax return each year by April 30, regardless of whether you earn income or not